3key/jworld/README.md

 * add                | Add a div to the view
 * addElements        | Add Array of sprite divs, the children of a div, or a jquery object to a view
+* animation          | Set css keyframe animations
 * browserPrefix      | Prefix for Javascript
+* container          | Returns the html element for views and sprites
-* css                | Set special css with correct browser prefix like perspective, transform, transition etc.
+* css                | Set special css üroperties with correct browser prefix like perspective, transform, transition etc.
 * cssPrefix          | Prefix for css
 * frameRate          | frameRate for internal rendering update, default: 50 fps.
-The frameRate does not change the frameRate for css-transitions
+The frameRate does not change the frameRate for css-transitions and animations
 * get                | Get value
+* matrixChannel      | Create a new keyframe channel for css animation, arguments: channel-name, optional-object3d, frame1, ... frameN
 * matrixTransition   | Set css transition property for css transform
+* object3d           | Returns the core Object3d object for views and sprites
 * remove             | Remove a div from view
 * removeElements     | Remove a list of sprite divs from the view
 * reset              | Reset the transform of the item